nervosnetwork/rfcs/rfcs/0029-allow-script-multiple-matches-on-identical-code/0029-allow-script-multiple-matches-on-identical-code.md

       hash_type: Type
 ```

-Based on the observation above, this RFC proposes to allow the multiple matches on the type script hash if they all have the same data.
+Based on the observation above, this RFC proposes to allow multiple matches on type script hash if they all have the same data.

 ## Specification

-When the transaction verifier locates script code in dep cell via data hash, multiple matches are allowed.
-This is the same as before.
+The same as before, multiple matches are allowed when the transaction verifier locates the script code in the dep cell via data hash.

-When the verifier locates code via type hash, multiple matches are allowed if all the matched cells have the same data, otherwise, the transaction is invalid and the verification fails.
-This is the modification introduced by this RFC.
+This RFC introduces the following modification to the case where the verifier locates the code via type hash:

+- If all the matched cells have the same data, multiple matches are allowed;

+- Otherwise, the transaction is invalid and the verification fails.

 ## Test Vectors

-Multiple matches of data hash.
+**Multiple matches of data hash**

 This works in both the old rule and the new one.

 ```
 #  hash(Cell B.data) equals to hash(Cell A.data)